d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   │   ;; The :init section is always executed.
   │   :init
   │
-  │   ;; Marginalia must be actived in the :init section of use-package such that │   ;; the mode gets enabled right away.
+  │   ;; Marginalia must be activated in the :init section of use-package such that │   ;; the mode gets enabled right away.
 Note that this forces loading the │   ;; package.
   │   (marginalia-mode))